beeper/bridge-manager/README.md

 (e.g. any rooms and ghost users it created).

 ### Official bridges
-3. Run `bbctl config <name>` to generate a config file.
+3. Run `bbctl run <name>` to run the bridge.
    * `<name>`  should start with `sh-` and consist of a-z, 0-9 and -.
    * If `<name>` contains the bridge type, it will be automatically detected.
      Otherwise pass the type with `--type <type>`.
    * Currently supported types: `discord`, `whatsapp`, `imessage`, `heisenbridge`, `gmessages`
-4. Install the bridge software, then run the command that `bbctl config` outputs to start the bridge.
+   * The bridge will be installed to `~/.local/share/bbctl`.
+You can change the directory in the config file at `~/.config/bbctl.json`.
-5. For now, you'll have to configure the bridge by sending a DM to the bridge bot.
+4. For now, you'll have to configure the bridge by sending a DM to the bridge bot.
 Configuring self-hosted bridges through the chat networks dialog will be available in the future.